-252 Similarly, navigating the housing and homelessness service system can be difficult for people
+252 Similarly, navigating the housing and homelessness service system can be difficult for people unaccompanied youth and young adults (YYA), seniors, and people with disabilities.
+Each ofthese sub-populations has unique needs that call for specialized services.

-253 without documentation, people who have joined our community as immigrants or refugees.
+253 without documentation, people who have joined our community as immigrants or refugees,